-Biodiversity loss risks impacting us all and finance has a key role to play in addressing this global challenge.
-Janus Henderson’s ESG and equity investment specialists recently conducted a research trip to the Durrell Wildlife Conservation Trust.
+Biodiversity loss risks impacting us all, and finance has a key role to play in addressing this global challenge.
+Janus Henderson’s Environmental, Social and Governance (ESG) and Equity Investment Specialists recently conducted a research trip to the Durrell Wildlife Conservation Trust.
 Bhaskar Sastry outlines the main takeaways and reflections from the two-day visit.

 In 1959, Gerald Durrell founded Jersey Zoo on the largest of the Channel Islands between England and France.
-His pioneering work and mission to save species from extinction continues through the Durrell Wildlife Conservation Trust (‘Durrell’), one of the world’s leading conservation charities.
-Durrell has trained 5000 conservationists from 142 countries around the world and the work of Durrell’s conservation scientists has led 18% of avoided species extinctions.
-Humanitarian and social work is integral to conservation work, and all of Durrell’s programmes contain social aspects because conservation cannot be successful without the support of local communities.
+His pioneering work and mission to save species from extinction continues through the Durrell Wildlife Conservation Trust (“Durrell”), one of the world’s leading conservation charities.
+Durrell has trained 5,000 conservationists from 142 countries around the world and the work of Durrell’s conservation scientists has led 18% of avoided species extinctions.
+Humanitarian and social work is integral to conservation work, and all of Durrell’s programs contain social aspects because conservation cannot be successful without the support of local communities.

 To benefit from the expertise and insight at Durrell, Janus Henderson arranged a two-day research trip to learn about the conservation work undertaken, the challenges that biodiversity loss poses and the role of finance in protecting nature.
 Members of our Global Sustainable Equities, Global Natural Resources, Global Technology Leaders, UK Responsible Income, and Environmental, Social and Governance (ESG) Investment teams spent time extending their understanding of biodiversity loss and the role of investors in addressing the challenge.

-The first day focussed on the scale of biodiversity loss and ecosystem degradation, and the need for global conservation policies.
-Globally, one million plant and animal species are at risk of extinction1 and animal populations worldwide have declined nearly 70% in just 50 years2.
-This poses a tragedy for humanity3.
-Not only does nature provide intrinsic benefits in the form of individual, community and societal wellbeing, but also enormous extrinsic financial benefits.
-More than half of the world’s total GDP, or $44 trillion, involves activities that are moderately or highly dependent on nature, according to the World Economic Forum4.
+The first day focused on the scale of biodiversity loss and ecosystem degradation, and the need for global conservation policies.
+Globally, one million plant and animal species are at risk of extinction1 and animal populations worldwide have declined nearly 70% in just 50 years.2 This poses a tragedy for humanity.3 Nature provides intrinsic benefits in the form of individual, community and societal wellbeing, but it also carries enormous extrinsic financial benefits.
+More than half of the world’s total GDP, or $44 trillion, involves activities that are moderately or highly dependent on nature, according to the World Economic Forum.4

 We discussed various human activities that have driven many species to extinction, particularly through climate change, land use and pollution.
 The impact of human activity extends to the most isolated parts of the Earth.
-Albatross on the extremely remote Midway Atoll island in the Pacific Oceanare dying in huge numbers due to ingested plastic.
-One study estimates that by 2050, 99% of seabirds will likely have undigestible pieces of plastic trash in their bellies5.
-Microplastics from tyres, clothing and other products are also entering food chains in waters across the globe, causing potential harm to human health6.
+Albatross on the extremely remote Midway Atoll island in the Pacific Ocean are dying in huge numbers due to ingested plastic.
+One study estimates that by 2050, 99% of seabirds will likely have undigestible pieces of plastic trash in their bellies.5 Microplastics from tires, clothing and other products are also entering food chains in waters across the globe, causing potential harm to human health.6

 Yet governments are failing to act.
-An estimated US$ 1 trillion of public money is spent on subsidies to economic sectors that harm biodiversity – five times the amount spent on protecting nature8.
-Durrell is focussed on raising awareness of these worrying trends in order to change attitudes and behaviours.
+An estimated $1 trillion of public money is spent on subsidies to economic sectors that harm biodiversity – five times the amount spent on protecting nature.8 Durrell is focused on raising awareness of these worrying trends in order to change attitudes and behaviors.
 However, the money needed to fund conservation efforts is woefully inadequate.

 These themes were brought to life with case studies from around the world, highlighting some of the most ecologically important areas in the world – South-East Asia, Brazil and Madagascar – where Durrell is most active:

-- How massive global demand for palm oil has resulted in widescale deforestation in Sumatra and Borneo, impacting on orangutans, which are now endangered
+- How massive global demand for palm oil has resulted in widescale deforestation in Sumatra and Borneo, impacting orangutans, which are now endangered.

-- How illegal fishing for totoaba in the Gulf of California has led to the species and another fish, the vaquita becoming critically endangered.
-Totoaba and vaquita have suffered from insatiable demand for the totoaba's swim bladder from Chinese traditional medicine.
-This led to the Mexican government banning fishing all together and left the local fishing community with no income or jobs.
+- How illegal fishing for totoaba in the Gulf of California has led to the species – and another fish, the vaquita – becoming critically endangered.
+Totoaba and vaquita have suffered from insatiable demand for the totoaba’s swim bladder from Chinese traditional medicine.
+This led to the Mexican government banning fishing altogether and left the local fishing community with no income or jobs.

 - A success story that gave insight into creative solutions to reforest Brazil’s Atlantic Forest, including the use of natural canopy bridges to connect patches of still-intact rainforest, enabling animals to better migrate across forests.
 Also, how cameras and acoustic technologies are facilitating a greater understanding of how ecosystems operate, helping to recover populations of birds and other species, including the endangered black lion tamarin.

 The concept of materiality is relevant for discussions on nature-related risks.
 Traditionally, materiality referred to issues that are financially relevant for a company or a sector to consider.
 Biodiversity loss is particularly relevant for food producers, for example, as it could affect food yields.
 Double materiality extends this concept and states that companies should also manage the current and potential adverse impacts of their decisions on people and the environment.
-Dynamic materiality further recognises that issues can become financially material over time, so what appears financially immaterial today can quickly prove to be business-critical tomorrow, for example with the COVID-19 pandemic.
-The TNFD builds on the concept of ‘evolving materiality’, which is a combination of double and dynamic materiality.
+Dynamic materiality further recognizes that issues can become financially material over time, so what appears financially immaterial today can quickly prove to be business-critical tomorrow – as with the COVID-19 pandemic, for example.
+The TNFD builds on the concept of “evolving materiality,” which is a combination of double and dynamic materiality.

-Various biodiversity approaches and metrics were discussed including the TNFD’s Locate, Evaluate, Assess and Prepare (LEAP) methodology, the International Union for Conservation of Nature’s (IUCN’s) Species Threat, Abatement and Recovery (STAR) metric and the Corporate Biodiversity Footprint (CBF) from Iceberg Data Lab, a fintech company.
-Standardised biodiversity data, methodologies and metrics are still evolving, underlining the importance of staying at the cutting edge of developments on biodiversity risks.
+Various biodiversity approaches and metrics were discussed, including the TNFD’s Locate, Evaluate, Assess and Prepare (LEAP) methodology, the International Union for Conservation of Nature’s (IUCN’s) Species Threat, Abatement and Recovery (STAR) metric, and the Corporate Biodiversity Footprint (CBF) from Iceberg Data Lab, a fintech company.
+Standardized biodiversity data, methodologies and metrics are still evolving, underlining the importance of staying on the cutting edge of developments on biodiversity risks.
 As a TNFD Forum member, JHI supports the development of more accurate biodiversity data and metrics.

-In between desk-based work, the team had an opportunity to spend time in the zoo, with among others, orangutans, macaques, tamarins, giant tortoises, poison dart frogs, hornbills and pink pigeons.
+In between desk-based work, the team had an opportunity to spend time in the zoo with orangutans, macaques, tamarins, giant tortoises, poison dart frogs, hornbills and pink pigeons, among others.
 This is where the teachings came to life.
-While we have previously written about biodiversity loss, seeing and hearing these wonderful and unique animals brought the crisis into sharp focus and hearing about the extraordinary efforts conservationists are making to save endangered species humbled us.
+While we have previously written about biodiversity loss, seeing and hearing these wonderful and unique animals brought the crisis into sharp focus, just as hearing about the extraordinary efforts conservationists are making to save endangered species humbled us.

 Yet, to others, reducing nature’s beauty and value to a series of numbers feels insufficient.
 The value to our wellbeing of a walk through a meadow, the sound of birdsong or the smell of fragrant honeysuckle is inestimable, like the feeling of being in love or achieving a life-long goal.
 Yet, we fail to appreciate nature in a world in which we are increasingly distanced from it, living much of our lives virtually on screens and within concrete, steel and glass boundaries.